MCV-Software/TWBlue/doc/manual.md

 The graphical user interface of TWBlue consists of a window containing:

-* a menu bar accomodating five menus (application, tweet, user, buffer and help);
+* a menu bar accomodating six  menus (application, tweet, user, buffer, audio and help);
 * One tree view,
 * One list of items
 * Four buttons in most dialogs: Tweet, retweet , reply and direct message.